Postgraduate Certificate in Veterinary Clinical Studies

 - The certificate is a 48-week programme.

-- Flexible start dates: typically three entry points per year (September, January & May) subject to availability.
+- Flexible start dates: typically two entry points per year (January & May) subject to availability.

 - Completion of the Postgraduate Certificate in Veterinary Clinical Studies leads to a Master’s level qualification, which could have an effect on your funding status for any further study.
 As university funding arrangements vary from country to country, please check with your local funding body if you have any concerns.
 The RVC cannot be held responsible for any changes to your funding status due to the completion of this award.